larathompson/project-2/README.md

     setQuery('')
   }
 ```
-The `getArtists` function uses a Fetch request to access the public Deezer API, obtaining the albums that feature the users artist search (`query`).
+The `getArtists` function uses a Fetch request to access the public Deezer API, obtaining the albums that feature the users' artist search (`query`).
 Whilst creating this function, we struggled to access the Deezer API.
 After researching the error messages, we understood that this was due to access control difficulties.
 To combat this, we used the reverse proxy, `CORS anywhere` to request the access to the Deezer API on behalf of our app.
 By adding the CORS header to the response, we were able to save the required data in our app.

 Once we had the albums that related to the searched artist, we saved them in state as the JSON `object` returned by the `fetch` request and accessed the appropriate key/value pairs.
 By accessing the data stored in the JSON object, we were able to utilise Bulma to display the content on the page.